Trigus42/alpine-qbittorrentvpn/README.md

 Upon opening an issue, kindly provide the following details:

-- Full logs from container boot to exit, preferably with the `DEBUG=true` environment variable set.
+- Full logs from container boot to exit, preferably with the `DEBUG=yes` environment variable set.
 - Your Docker compose file or Docker run command.
 - Depending on your situation, other relevant information such as:
   - The image where the issue first arose.
 Including tag information such as date and commit hash can be immensely useful, especially if you suspect that a recent change may have introduced the problem.